Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems: Numerical Results

 \subsection{SF-CNN based Channel Estimation}

-Fig.~\ref{nmse_SF_CNN} shows the NMSE performance versus signal-to-noise ratio (SNR) of the proposed SF-CNN based channel estimation and MMSE channel estimation over two adjacent subcarriers in the urban micro (UMi) street non-line of sight (NLOS) scenario.
-The performance of the SF-CNN based approach at single subcarrier is also plotted to demonstrate that frequency correlation is helpful to improve the channel estimation accuracy.
+Fig.~\ref{nmse_SF_CNN} shows the NMSE performance versus SNR of the proposed SF-CNN based channel estimation and MMSE channel estimation over two adjacent subcarriers in the urban micro (UMi) street non-line of sight (NLOS) scenario.\footnote{We train different neural networks separately for different SNRs based on the same channel dataset.
+Specifically, we first generate a channel dataset according to the 3GPP TR 38.901 Release 15 channel model.
+Then we use these channel data to generate the received pilot signals in different SNRs, which are used to train the neural networks for corresponding SNRs.
+The testing set is generated similarly.} The performance of the SF-CNN based approach at single subcarrier is also plotted to demonstrate that frequency correlation is helpful to improve the channel estimation accuracy.
 Through offline training, the SF-CNN based channel estimation outperforms the non-ideal MMSE with estimated covariance matrix significantly yet requiring lower estimation complexity according to this figure and Section III.B.
 Moreover, the performance of the SF-CNN based approach is very close to the ideal MMSE with true covariance matrix, especially at the low and medium SNRs.

 The robustness of the MMSE and proposed SF-CNN based approaches is shown in Fig.~\ref{SF_CNN_robustness}.
 The joint channel estimation over two subcarriers is considered.
 The SF-CNN is trained in the UMi street NLOS scenario and is tested in both UMi street NLOS scenario and urban macro (UMa) NLOS scenario.
 For the MMSE, its covariance matrix is calculated in the UMi street NLOS scenario and then the channel matrix is estimated in both UMi street NLOS scenario and UMa NLOS scenario.
 According to \cite{3GPP}, the power, delay, and angle profiles of UMa NLOS scenario are quite different from those of UMi street NLOS scenario.
 The channel statistics are unknown to both SF-CNN and MMSE when they predict the channels in the UMa NLOS scenario.
 From this figure, the SF-CNN based channel estimation exhibits good robustness when facing the significantly different channel statistics.
 Even under the mismatched UMa NLOS scenario, the SF-CNN based approach still outperforms the non-ideal MMSE without mismatch.
 In contrast, due to the high dependence on channel statistics, both the ideal and non-ideal MMSE fail to cope with the change of channel statistics and suffer significant performance loss.